-Linzy Woolf is in her fifth year as associate head coach of the Texas A&M equestrian team and ninth overall as a member of the coaching staff.
+Linzy Woolf is in her sixth year as associate head coach of the Texas A&M equestrian team and 10th overall as a member of the coaching staff.
 She oversees all aspects of the Aggie hunter seat squad, coaching both the equitation over fences and equitation on the flat riders.

 Woolf led the Aggies to top-six finishes at the Varsity Equestrian Championships during every single year of her tenure while the Aggies competed in the VENC (through 2011) in addition to leading A&M to its best performances on the national scene in school history.
 In five seasons under the Varsity Equestrian umbrella, Woolf's hunter seat teams averaged just under 12 wins a year.
 The team not only advanced to the VENCs each year but never lost a first-round match.

 In the Aggies' first season in the National Collegiate Equestrian Association (NCEA), after joining in January of 2012, the team won its 10th and 11th national titles, including the NCEA Overall National Championship on April 13, 2012.
 Woolf's hunter seat team had a resounding 6-2 victory over Georgia before a 4-3 western win over South Carolina sealed the Aggies' second-ever overall title.
 The hunter seat team advanced to the national finals for the second time in school history and was edged by Baylor in a raw-score tiebreaker.

 In 2013, Woolf’s 10th-seeded hunter seat earned a bid to the NCEA Championships, defeating Fresno State to move on to the national quarterfinals against No. 2 seed South Carolina.

 Three of Woolf's riders received All-America accolades in 2011, with one-Brooke Coleman-winning the prestigious Winter Equestrian Festival's Collegiate Equitation Challenge this past February.